dimikara/50DaysOfUdacity/README.md

+# #50DaysOfUdacity - The adventure continues

+After the extension given for the course (30th of September instead of the 10th), I am continuing to post other things to Slack.

 # #50DaysOfUdacity

 A simple file to keep track of my progress & posts in the `#50daysofudacity` Slack channel, after my acceptance to the Microsoft Azure Machine Learning Scholarship by Microsoft.